Covid: How to cope with a patient at home?

 Where should they have their meals?

-- The covid patietnt should preferbly eat in their room, away from other family members.
+- The covid patients should preferably eat in their room, away from other family members.

-- Wash their utensils seperately in hot water and disinfect your hands afterwards.
+- Wash their utensils separately in hot water and disinfect your hands afterwards.

 - Do not touch their utensils and then touch your face.